 Chepachet Village is rural trimmings at its finest.
 In 1971, this quaint, tucked away village was the first in Rhode Island to be placed on the National Register of Historic Places.
 Today, Chepachet boasts a thriving business community including working farmsteads, antique shops and seasonal shops, all of which harken back to its rustic roots.

-Try: A Route 44 wrap at Cady’s Tavern; some old school moms hearty cooking to some mind blowing seafood entrees at The Gentlemen Farmer Restaurant; the ‘Cheapachet’ breakfast plate (including two eggs, home fries and your choice of meat for just $3.99) at the Village Bean; a Greek-style pizza at Aegean Pizza; or some good old fashioned pizza strips at DePetrillo’s.
+Try: A Route 44 wrap at Cady’s Tavern; some hearty cooking and some mind blowing seafood entrees at The Gentlemen Farmer Restaurant; the ‘Cheapachet’ breakfast plate (including two eggs, home fries and your choice of meat for just $3.99) at the Village Bean; a Greek-style pizza at Aegean Pizza; or some good old fashioned pizza strips at DePetrillo’s.

-Do: Enjoy a picnic or a hike in the fresh summer air at Pulaski State Park and Recreational Area or Buck Hill Management Area; get in touch with the area’s agricultural origins at Deep Roots Farm, Mapleville Farm and Chepachet Farms and Sugar House and spend an afternoon tasting various delicious wines at Mulberry Vineyards.
+Do: Enjoy a picnic or a hike in the fresh summer air at Pulaski State Park and Recreational Area or Buck Hill Management Area.
+Get in touch with the area’s agricultural origins at Deep Roots Farm and Chepachet Farms and Sugar House and spend an afternoon tasting various delicious wines at Mulberry Vineyards.

 Stay nearby at the Holiday Inn Express and Suites Smithfield-Providence or the Home2Suites by Hilton Smithfield, both feature an indoor heated swimming pool for some post-activity relaxing.
 Or for a more rustic experience, check out the "Farm Stay" experience at Grace Note Farm Inn, adjacent to the George Washington Management Area.